Will Burn

 Transmembrane RSTK signalling in childhood cancer and genetic disorders

-We have solved novel structures of approved and investigational drugs bound to ACVR1, the kinase found to be mutated in Fibrodysplasia Ossificans Progressiva (FOP) patients and contributing to the development of highly-fatal Diffuse Midline Gliomas (DMG/DIPG).
-Combining this structural information with biophysical data and cellular assays, we have shown how Pacritinib, an FDA-approved JAK inhibitor, may be of therapeutic use in treating FOP.
-In collaboration with other groups we are also in the process of developing novel covalent and allosteric inhibitors against ACVR1.
+The ultimate purpose of my research is to speed up the discovery of medicines to treat disorders caused by deregulated kinase signalling.
+To this end I am looking to find and develop small molecules to inhibit kinases.
+By crystallographic methods, I have solved novel structures of approved and investigational drugs bound to ACVR1/ALK2 to map their modes of binding and explain their varying affinities.
+Combining this information with biophysical data and cellular assays, we have shown how Pacritinib and Momelotinib, both FDA-approved kinase inhibitors, may be of therapeutic use in treating FOP.
+In collaboration with other groups we are also in the process of developing first-in-class covalent and allosteric inhibitors against this family of transmembrane RSTKs.

 https://www.nature.com/articles/s41467-022-32004-w